-You have a moderate preference for auditory learning.
-This means you sometimes like to learn by listening.
-You can probably focus on and remember some of the information you hear.
-You can get better with practice.
+You have a low preference for auditory learning.
+This means you rarely like to learn by listening.
+You may find it difficult to focus on and remember information that you hear.
+However, you can get better with practice.
 Use the recommendations below.